“Charge 1 . . . Gross neglect of Duty.”

 As an example of his neglect of duty, the charges listed his absences from mathematics class “on the 17, 18, 19, 20, 21, 22, 24, 25 and 26 January 1831.”
 Just two months earlier, a weekly class report had ranked him among the best students in mathematics.
 The Consolidated Weekly Class Reports are quite interesting to read.
 They list the best and worst students in the academic subjects for each week.
 Poe also placed among the best in French for several weeks.

 A 1998 Archives exhibit, “American Originals,” displayed Poe’s court-martial record, and the curator noted that “Poe did well academically but was soon undone by continuing quarrels with his foster father and money problems.
 During his first term, he decided to leave West Point but could not resign without the consent of his foster father.
 When Allen did not consent, Poe set out to get himself court-martialed and dismissed.”

 Other records in the National Archives relating to Edgar Allan Poe’s military career include enlistment papers and muster rolls from when he served in the U.S. Army from 1827 to 1829, a register of cadet applications to West Point, and letters of recommendation to support his application.

-Seven pages from the court-martial case file and Poe’s 1827 Army enlistment papers (under the name Edgar A. Perry) are online and accessible through Online Public Access at Archives.gov.
+Seven pages from the court-martial case file and Poe’s 1827 Army enlistment papers (under the name Edgar A. Perry) are online and accessible through the National Archives Catalog at Archives.gov.
 The other records are not digitized yet but are on microfilm (Publication M2031).
 Although you can’t have instant access to them through a convenient link, if you’re in the neighborhood of the National Archives in Washington, DC, think about dropping in.
 Poe makes for fascinating reading even if he’s not the author.